Lawrence-Dawson/tickTackToeTechTest/README.md

 ### Tick Tack Toe Tech Test

-For this test I was tasked with building a simple Tick Tack Toe app
+For this test I was tasked with building a simple Tick Tack Toe app in any language.

+I chose to build the app in Javascript.

 ## Installation